dminnich/tilde/Readme.md

 1. Clone this repo and install ansible on your machine
 2. Stand up a standard CentOS 7 VPS.
 Amazon linux not tested.
 OpenVZ containers not tested.
 I tested against an hourly instance from ArubaCloud.
 3. Point the @, A, www and any other DNS records you want at your VPSes IP.
-4. Login to your VPS as root enable selinux and create an account for admin work giving it full sudo rights and upload your ssh key to it
+4. Login to your VPS as root enable selinux and create an account for admin work giving it full sudo rights and upload your ssh key to it.
+Also do updates.

+        #managing reboots and ssh daemon restarts is mildly challenging with ansible so do that work manually
+	    vi /etc/sysconfig/selinux #set SELINUX=enforcing SELINUXTYPE=targeted and reboot if its not like that yum clean all
+        yum update
+        #create a user for ansible to use going forward.
 	    useradd sysop
 	    visudo
 	    sysop ALL=(ALL) NOPASSWD: ALL
-	    vi /etc/sysconfig/selinux #set SELINUX=enforcing SELINUXTYPE=targeted and reboot if its not like that su - sysop
+	    su - sysop
 	    mkdir ~/.ssh
 	    chmod 700 ~/.ssh